Gutter Replacement Cost

 "Depends on the style of the property in my opinion.

-If cast metal gutters are what was originally there, I like to stick with those — they may require more maintenance, but if looked after correctly, they can last a lifetime.
+If cast metal gutters are what were originally there, I like to stick with those — they may require more maintenance, but if looked after correctly, they can last a lifetime.

 PVC gutters, on the other hand, need less maintenance, are a cheaper alternative, and look great on many different styles of properties."